Table of Contents

 The total time allotted to this section can vary between 41-57 minutes and the score for this portion of the test is between 0 and 30.
 A sample of the listening section can be found here.

 This portion of the test consists of 4 tasks.
-You’ll be assigned 1 independent task to express your opinion on any topic you’re familiar with.
+You’ll be assigned 1 independent task to express your opinion on a topic you’re familiar with.
 You’ll have 30 seconds to prepare your response.
-Apart from that, you’ll be assigned 3 integrated speaking tasks based on what is read and heard.
+Apart from that, you will have 3 integrated speaking tasks based on reading and listening.
 You’ll have 1 minute to prepare your response.
 The total time allotted to this section is 17 minutes.
 You’ll be scored out of 0-4 points, and then your points will be converted to a scale between 0 to 30.
 An example of the speaking section can be found here.
 This example is 11 seconds long and you have 45 seconds to respond.

 You’ll have two tasks in this section of the test.